India tightens security ahead of verdict on contested religious site

 “The land can belong to Hindus or Muslims, but there will be no repeat of the 1992 communal violence,” said Hamid.

-Additional reporting by Mayank Bhardwaj in New Delhi, Saurabh Sharma in Lucknow,; Editing by Euan Rocha, Robert Birsel
+Additional reporting by Mayank Bhardwaj in New Delhi, Saurabh Sharma in Lucknow and Abhirup Roy in Mumbai; Editing by Euan Rocha, Robert Birsel